YCChu1995/Auto-PNG-Extractor/README.md

 # Auto-PNG-Extractor-SAM
 > This APP automatically extracts PNG images of any object of interest from any normal image.
->
-> 🚧 The code is still under organizing.

 ## 1. Main Function
   - ### Input :